tuuhin/QRForge/README.md

    ```

 2. Open the project in Android Studio.
+3. Make sure the built variant is `ossDebug`.
+Running `play` flavour is not advisable as it requires
+   **google-service.json** to work.
-3. Build and run the app on your Android device or emulator.
+4. Build and run the app on your Android device or emulator.

 ## 💬 Feedback & Support